Reverse Mortgages

 States should require counseling for all proprietary reverse mortgages.
 HECM-certified housing counselors should provide the counseling.

 States should fund housing counseling programs to help older people plan for housing needs in later years.
-They should receive help to evaluate housing options, particularly with respect to home equity conversion.
+They should receive help to evaluate housing options, including HECMs.

 Reverse mortgage scams and fraud

-HUD should take enforcement action against and deter reverse mortgage fraud and scams.
-HUD should ensure that proper controls are in place to prevent HECM-for-purchase scams in which borrowers are persuaded to use HECM proceeds to buy low-value and uninhabitable homes based on fraudulent appraisals.
+HUD should take enforcement action against and deter reverse mortgage fraud and scams (see also Scams and Fraud).
+HUD should ensure that proper controls are in place to prevent HECM-for-purchase scams that persuade borrowers to use HECM proceeds to buy low-value and uninhabitable homes based on fraudulent appraisals.

 Public benefits eligibility